Tahubu-AI/microsoft-tmw-linux-migration/Skillable/06-techsummit-migration-lab.md

     ![The Replicate Virutal machines tab is populated with the values specified above and the steps are numbered 1-4.](./media/49-ReplicateVM.png)

+    > **NOTE**: If you see an orange exclamation mark under **Azure VM Readiness** from the `LinuxLabVM-Ubuntu` VM, create a new assessment with a different name before proceeding.

 4. [] On the **Target settings** tab:

     - [] **Resource group**: Select `RG-Techsummit`
-    - [] **Cache storage account**: Select the storage account that was created for you
+    - [] **Cache storage account**: Select the storage account whose name begins with "storazmig"
     - [] **Virtual network**: Choose `vnet-AzMigrateLab`
+    - [] **Availability options**: Choose `No infrastructure redundancy required`
     - [] Select **Next**

     ![The settings above are entered into the Target settings tab.
 An error message is highlighted.](./media/50-ErrorIAM.png)

-    > **NOTE**: You may see an error that the Azure Migrate service cannot access the replication storage account.
+    > **NOTE**: If you see an error that the Azure Migrate service cannot access the replication storage account.
 This error is because the storage account does not have the proper access privilege to the Recovery Service vault.
-To resolve this issue, first open the Recovery Service Vault resource in another browser page and under `Settings | Identity` turn ON the status on the `System assigned` and select **Save**.
+To resolve this issue, open the Recovery Service Vault resource in another browser page and under `Settings | Identity` turn ON the status on the `System assigned` and select **Save**.
     >
     > ![Screenshot of the steps to turn on the System Assigned identity for the recovery services vault.](./media/51-IAM-RecoveryVault.png)
     >